 By this point, Esso and Mobil had started designing new motorway service areas, to ensure they had a grip on the fuel market.
 Granada's close relationship with both of those companies meant that they were frequently asked to run the main buildings for them, allowing Granada to expand even faster.

 In November 1995, Granada went public with their secret operation to takeover The Forte Group.
 The hostile takeover was completed in January 1996, and from a roadside perspective Granada now owned their competitors Welcome Break, roadside restaurants Little Chef and Happy Eater, French operator Côté France and budget hotel chain Travelodge.
 Granada also acquired a number of outstanding planning applications, which they would carry forward themselves.

 Upon buying Welcome Break, Granada described the company's original concepts as "still looking good", but that they "have not been kept up to date".
-Granada wanted to focus on popular brands, add fast food to all their services and to make a much-doubted £500m from the deal.
-Just months after buying them, Granada raised the prices at all of their services given that they now owned over 75% of the motorway market.
+Granada wanted to focus on popular brands, add fast food to all their service areas and to make a much-doubted £500m from the deal.
+Just months after buying them, Granada raised the prices at all of their service areas given that they now owned over 75% of the motorway market.
 They did make their £500m.

 In July 1996, the Monopolies and Mergers Commission ruled that Granada Motorway Services needed to sell Welcome Break's motorway sites.
-In March 1997 they sold the Welcome Break brand to Investcorp for £476million, having run both Welcome Break and its own services for nearly two years.
-The wording of the ruling meant Granada could keep Welcome Break's A-road services, which they did, but Granada's brands had to be removed from the sold sites.
+In March 1997 they sold the Welcome Break brand to Investcorp for £476million, having run both Welcome Break and its own service areas for nearly two years.
+The wording of the ruling meant Granada could keep Welcome Break's A-road service areas, which they did, but Granada's brands had to be removed from the sold sites.

-Côté France, the large motorway brand in France, was sold to Italy's Autogrill in December 1997, for £83million.
+Côté France was sold to Italy's Autogrill in December 1997, for £83million.

 A New Direction